bhdirect-ebooks/dev-docs/source/process/markup.md

 * Run the script within an un-zipped ePub to format just that ePub's files
 * Run at the project root level, or within the `dev/epub` folder to format all ePubs in the project.
-* Run with `-c` to choose which ePubs to format.
-Your selection will persist for subsequent runs until you reselect, or override with `-a`
+* Use `pretty -c` to choose which ePubs to format.
+Your selection will persist for subsequent runs until you reselect, or override with the all flag `-a`
-* Run with `-w` to keep `pretty` actively formatting files when a change is detected
+* Use `pretty -w` to keep `pretty` actively formatting files when a change is detected
-* Run `toolkit pretty` to see more options and usage info
+* Use `toolkit pretty` to see more options and usage info

 #### "Prettify" Textfactory and AppleScript